Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/abstract-classes.md

 --

-A class that implements an interface has to implement any abstract methods in the interface, _including_ those passed down from ancestor interfaces.
+A class that implements an interface must implement any abstract methods in the interface, including those passed down from ancestor interfaces.

 ---